-UFE is an outpatient procedure that treats uterine fibroids and gets rid of symptoms.
-You don’t need to stay in a hospital, and the procedure is minimally invasive, so you can leave without even a scar.
-UFE treatment is a great option for women who suffer from fibroids but don’t want to go through a surgery with a long recovery time.
-After UFE, your fibroids will shrink, and your toughest symptoms — from heavy menstruation to chronic abdominal pain — will disappear.
+Uterine Fibroid Embolization (UFE) is a minimally-invasive, outpatient procedure that treats uterine fibroids and can alleviate your fibroid symptoms.
+There is no hospitalization, stitches, or scarring involved.
+UFE treatment is a great option for women who suffer from fibroids but don’t want to go through major surgery with a long recovery time.
+It is also a better option than hysterectomy for women who wish to get pregnant in the future.
+After UFE, your fibroids will shrink, and your toughest symptoms — from heavy menstruation to chronic abdominal pain — can disappear.

 What to Expect During a UFE Procedure

-A UFE procedure is quick and relatively straightforward.
+First and foremost, we want you to know that a UFE procedure is quick and relatively straightforward.
 At USA Fibroid Centers, an interventional radiologist will start by giving you a light sedative that helps you relax.
-Then, we’ll locate your fibroids using an advanced ultrasound, also known as fibroid mapping.
+General anesthesia is not necessary.

 Recovery Time: Most women completely recover in 1-2 weeks